elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 > **Forcing Strong Passwords**
 >
 > To protect the network from intrusion it is a good idea for system administrators to verify that the passwords used within an organization are strong ones.
 When users are asked to create or change passwords, they can use the command line application **passwd**, which is **Pluggable Authentication Modules (PAM)** aware and therefore checks to see if the password is too short or otherwise easy to crack.
 This check is performed using the **pam_cracklib.so** PAM module.
-In Red Hat Enterprise Linux, the **pam_cracklib** PAM module can be used to check a password&#8217;s strength against a set of rules.
+In Red Hat Enterprise Linux, the **pam_cracklib** PAM module can be used to check a password's strength against a set of rules.
 It can be stacked alongside other PAM modules in the password component of the **/etc/pam.d/passwd** file to configure a custom set of rules for user login.
-The **pam_cracklib**&#8216;s routine consists of two parts: it checks whether the password provided is found in a dictionary, and, if that&#8217;s not the case, it continues with a number of additional checks.
+The **pam_cracklib**'s routine consists of two parts: it checks whether the password provided is found in a dictionary, and, if that's not the case, it continues with a number of additional checks.
 For a complete list of these checks, refer to the **pam_cracklib**(8) manual page.
 >
 > **Configuring password strength-checking with pam_cracklib**
 >